 Do we need a referral to see you?

-No referral is necessary or beneficial for you or your partner to engage in relationship counselling.
+No referral is necessary to engage in relationship counselling.
 Medicare do not currently provide rebates for marital and relationship counselling.
 Private Health Insurance funds can provide a rebate and you can contact your fund to understand your eligibility.
-The item number for marital and relationship counselling is 300 for ease of reference.
+The item number for marital and relationship counselling is ‘300’.

 Will relationship therapy solve all of our fights and issues at once?